skazalien/CoD4FilesWrapper/README.md

 ### TODO:
-- [ ] Add stock fx check
 - [ ] .csv materials, xmodel support[^1]
 - [ ] Update code itself[^2]
+- [ ] Adding more Optional Files[^3]

 [^1]: I'll look into it, if it's requested.
 I left it out, as it's a major concern for CodJumper maps as not to exceed engine limits on some maps.
-[^2]: Figured out a better way to collect all files, making it a lot quicker and more reliable.
+[^2]: There are some unique cases that currently I'm trying to find a solution for, such as levels.gdt or reflections.csv.
+[^3]: These are files that'd most likely would overwrite other's particular file(s).